Jeanne Eagels

 Jeanne Eagels (born Eugenia Eagles; June 26, 1890 – October 3, 1929) was an American stage and film actress.
 Eagels appeared in many Broadway productions, and in the emerging medium of sound films.
 She was posthumously nominated for the Academy Award for Best Actress for her 1929 role in The Letter after dying suddenly that year at the age of 39.

 Early life

-Eugenia Eagles was the second of six children born to Edward, of German and French Huguenot descent, and his wife Julia Eagles (née Sullivan), who was of Irish descent.
+Eugenia Eagles was the second of six children born to Edward and Julia Eagles.
+Her father was of German and French Huguenot descent, and her mother (née Sullivan) was of Irish descent.
 Her birth year - depending on the source - is given as 1888, 1890 (official bio year), 1891, 1892, 1893 (death certificate), or 1894.
 Jeanne, who later changed the spelling of her surname to "Eagels", would later claim that her father was a Spanish architect and she was born in Boston.
-In reality, she was born in Kansas City, Missouri and her father was a carpenter.
+In reality, she was born in Kansas City, Missouri, and her father was a carpenter.
 Actress Mary Shipp was Eagels's niece.

 Eagels attended St. Joseph's Catholic School and Morris Public School.
 She quit school shortly after her First Communion to work as a cash girl in a department store.